EvanJ4536/Ransomware-Analysis/README.md

 <br/>

 **4. Analyzing The Hex**
- Converting the hex to ascii was yielding nothing useful, I looked closer at the hex and found the magic header for compressed data, "x\9xc".
+ Converting the hex to ascii was yielding nothing useful, I looked closer at the hex and found the magic header for zlib compressed data, "x\9xc".
- With that knowledge I wrote a simple script to decompress it using zlib.
+ With that knowledge I wrote a simple script to decompress it.
 I pasted in a snippet of the hex and ran my decompressor.
 At first I got an error that its missing the adler32 checksum at the end of the hex so I edited the script to ignore that and write the output to a file.
 ![alt text](https://github.com/EvanJ4536/Ransomware-Analysis/blob/main/pngs/decompressed_partial_hex.png?raw=true)
  Notice the little message underlined in red that the hacker left us, HA!
 "Roses are red, Violets are blue, You are a skid, Nobody likes you".